-Our findings also provide motivation for further work to validate our interpretations and assess the broader significance of the current limited suite of observations.
-For example, comparison of the proportions and isotopic signatures of intact polar lipid GDGTs relative to the "core" lipids measured here could shed light on the significance active GDGT-producing communities residing at a specific soil depth versus remnants of past microbial activity (necromass).
-The potential sorptive stabilization of GDGTs could be verified by measuring GDGTS and their 14C contents directly in mineral-protected OM (Mikutta et al., 2006), however, the low concentration of GDGTs could hamper this analysis.
-Furthermore, while concentrations of isoprenoid as well as branched GDGTs commonly decrease with increasing soil depth (Huguet et al., 2010; Yamamoto et al., 2017), sub-surface maxima in iso- and brGDGT concentrations have also been reported (Huguet et al., 2010; Yamamoto et al., 2016)), potentially indicating depth-localized GDGT production.
-Future 14C analysis of GDGTs in soil profiles that exhibit such sub-surface concentration peaks would be informative and provide context for our observations in the two Swiss soil profiles.
-Further insights into the provenance and turnover of brGDGTs might be gained from in-depth assessment of molecular distributions and associated proxy indices (De Jonge et al., 2014a), that may reflect changes in current or past microbial communities, or imply differences in susceptibility to degradation.
+2016; Gocke et al., 2017), subsurface maxima in iso- and brGDGT concentrations have also been reported (Huguet et al., soil profiles that exhibit such sub-surface concentrations peak would be informative and provide context for our observations in the two Swiss soil profiles.
+Further insights into the provenance and turnover of brGDGTs might be gained from in-depth assessment of molecular distributions and associated proxy indices (De Jonge et al., 2014), that may reflect changes in current or past microbial communities, or imply differences in susceptibility to degradation.
 Despite the presence of GDGTs as trace constituents of SOM, their unequivocal microbial origin, distinctive chemical structures, and environmental properties that their distributions encode render them powerful tracer compounds and molecular proxies.
-Here, we demonstrate that when also constrained with natural abundance 14 C, these compounds provide a new window into the role of microorganisms in soil carbon cycling.
+Here, we demonstrate that when also constrained with natural abundance 14C , these compounds provide a new window into the role of microorganisms in soil carbon cycling.